SciProgCentre/kmath/kmath-torch/README.md

 ## Usage

 Tensors are implemented over the `MutableNDStructure`.
-They can only be instantiated through provided factory methods and require scoping:
+They can only be created through provided factory methods and require scoping within a `TensorAlgebra` instance:

 ```kotlin
 TorchTensorRealAlgebra {